box/box-python-sdk-gen/docs/device_pinners.md

 Retrieves all the device pins within an enterprise.

-The user must have admin privileges, and the application needs the &quot;manage enterprise&quot; scope to make this call.
+The user must have admin privileges, and the application needs the "manage enterprise" scope to make this call.

 This operation is performed by calling function `get_enterprise_device_pinners`.